connext/indra/README.md

 **To deploy to production: First, deploy the contract & docker images**

-Before running make deploy, check the `modules/wallet/.env` file as this will contain your wallet's prod-mode env vars.
-If these vars look good, then run:
+Before running make deploy, check the `modules/wallet/ops/prod.env` file as this will contain your wallet's prod-mode env vars.
+(TODO: build this dynamically from the env vars in `ops/deploy.prod.sh`) If these vars look good, then run:

 `make deploy` <- this will build the project's docker images and push them to docker hub